sipcapture/homer/docs/COORDINATOR.md

 > skipped for a query that it now has matching (older) rows for.
 If you run
 > historical/backfill ingest, keep `smart_routing.enable` **off**, or accept up
 > to one health-interval of staleness.
 The "older than the window start"
-> direction has no such hazard.
+> direction is hardened with flush/health slack on cached `max`.

 ### With OAuth2 Providers